US deports dozens to Haiti despite telling citizens to leave country

 The announcement went a step further than previous warnings against travelling to Haiti.
 In July, Washington also ordered the departure of non-emergency government employees from Haiti.

-“Do not travel to Haiti due to kidnapping, crime, civil unrest, and poor healthcare infrastructure,” a US state department travel advisory for Haiti reads.
+“Do not travel to Haiti due to kidnapping, crime, civil unrest, and poor healthcare infrastructure,” a US State Department travel advisory for Haiti reads.

 Last year, US Immigration and Customs Enforcement (ICE) deported 1,532 Haitian citizens, compared with 353 in fiscal year 2021.

-But the latest removal flight has left Haitians in the US in disbelief, Jozef said, particularly after the state department’s recent warnings about security conditions in the country.
+But the latest removal flight has left Haitians in the US in disbelief, Jozef said, particularly after the State Department’s recent warnings about security conditions in the country.

 “Everybody’s afraid because they don’t know what will happen.
 They cannot believe this is happening, that there could be deportation to Haiti right now,” she said.

-ICE and the state department did not respond to Al Jazeera’s request for comment by the time of publication.
+ICE and the State Department did not respond to Al Jazeera’s request for comment by the time of publication.

 Asked about US immigration policy more generally during a news briefing on Thursday, White House spokesperson Karine Jean-Pierre said President Joe Biden is seeking to rebuild a “broken” system, highlighting policies designed to stem arrivals across the US-Mexico border.